 Cephalohematoma is a type of birth injury to the head usually caused by the use of certain tools to assist with delivery.
 It affects about 2 out of every 100 babies born each year.
-It usually clears up in a few weeks.What is Cephalhematoma?
+It usually clears up in a few weeks.

-This collection of blood is derived from one suture to another, which is where the layers and the skin that cover the skull are attached.
-That characterizes a venous or a collection of blood from the venous system.
-There is another kind of hematoma that is deeper and is rooted more in the arterial system, but that is not a cephalohematoma.What is the Cause of a Cephalohematoma?
+This collection of blood is derived from one suture to another, which is where the layers and the skin that covers the skull are attached.
+This characterizes a venous or a collection of blood from the venous system.
+There is another kind of hematoma that is deeper and is rooted in the arterial system.
+But this hematoma is not a cephalohematoma.

-For example, if the baby's head is too large for the birth canal or it gets pressed against the mother's pelvis.
+For example, if the fetal head is too large for the birth canal or it gets pressed against the mother's pelvis.
 A prolonged second stage of labor can also cause excessive pressure on the head.
 However, a cephalohematoma is most frequently caused by the use of birth assistance devices such as forceps and vacuum extractors.

 - Obstetric Forceps: forceps are a tool for assisting with vaginal deliveries.
 Obstetric forceps look like a pair of hinged spoons.
 The spoons of the forceps are designed to fit into the birth canal and cup around the head of the baby to aid in delivery.
 The use of forceps in vaginal delivery requires a very high level of skill and training on the part of the obstetrician.

-Vacuum Extractor: a vacuum extractor has a special suction sup with a handle attached to a vacuum pump.
+- Vacuum Extractor: a vacuum extractor has a special suction cup with a handle attached to a vacuum pump.
 The cup is fitted over the baby's head and sealed using the vacuum pump.
 Once attached to the baby's head the doctor uses the handle to maneuver the baby through the birth canal.
 Effective use of the vacuum requires far less care and skill on the part of the doctor.

 If used correctly and with the appropriate level of skill and care, forceps and vacuum extractors can be perfectly safe delivery tools.
-However, when these instruments are not used correctly they can easily result in excessive head pressure and cause injuries such as a cephalohematoma.Can Cephalohematoma Cause Jaundice?
+However, when these instruments are not used correctly they can easily result in excessive head pressure and cause injuries such as a cephalohematoma.Does Cephalohematoma Cause Jaundice?

 Babies born with a cephalohematoma are always are a higher risk for developing jaundice and their jaundice may be harder to treat.
-In extreme cases, neonatal jaundice can actually lead to brain damage.Can Cephalohematoma Cause Death?
+Still, like a cephalohematoma itself, jaundice is typically very treatable.
+But in extreme cases, neonatal jaundice can cause kernicterus and brain damage.Can Cephalohematoma Cause Death?

 A more common complication from cephalohematoma is anemia.
 Anemia is a condition in which the body does not have enough healthy red blood cells.
-The loss of blood from an infant cephalohematoma can frequently lower a baby's red blood cell counts.
+The loss of blood from infant cephalohematoma can frequently lower a baby's red blood cell counts.

 Cephalohematoma is usually a minor condition and babies are sent home after delivery.
 The healing time for cephalohematoma is usually a few weeks, by which time the blood mass should disappear.Are There Different Types of Cephalohematoma?

 There are not "different types" of cephalohematoma.
-However, there are other types of blood related swelling or "brain bleeds" in the head after birth that are similar to cephalohematoma but with different names.
-These include caput succedaneum and subgaleal hematoma.How is Cephalohematoma Treated?
+However, there are other types of blood-related swelling or "brain bleeds" in the head after birth that are similar to cephalohematoma but with different names.
+These include caput succedaneum and subgaleal hematoma.

 There usually is no course of treatment for cephalohematoma and management is limited to observation.
-The normal healing time for cephalohematoma is several weeks during which time doctors will typically monitor for complications such as jaundice and anemia.
+The normal healing time for cephalohematoma is several weeks.
+So while there is no active cephalohematoma treatment, the doctors should monitor carefully for complications such as jaundice and anemia.

 How do doctors know the difference?
 CT scan is excellent means of diagnosing and differentiating between cephalohematoma and subgaleal hemorrhage.
-Both are readily apparent on CT and differentiated based upon their relationship to the bony sutures, While hemorrhage associated with a cephalohematoma is confined by these sutures, hemorrhage within the subgaleal space is not.
+Both are readily apparent on CT and differentiated based upon their relationship to the bony sutures.
+While hemorrhage associated with a cephalohematoma is confined by these sutures, hemorrhage within the subgaleal space is not.

-Harker v.
+- Harker v.
 Chan (Pennsylvania 2018) $47 Million Verdict: A newborn girl is diagnosed with cephalohematoma based on a CT scan.
-As we were saying above, a CT scan is very good at making this diagnosis.
+As we say above, a CT scan is very good at making this diagnosis.
 The doctor treats the child as having a probable subgaleal hematoma and wraps her head with a bandage.
 No other doctor treats children with a suspected subgaleal hematoma this way.
 The doctor ignores signs the child is suffering tissue damage from the bandage.
 Plaintiff files a lawsuit alleging that child was treated for a subgaleal hemorrhage even without evidence that the child had one.
 But even if the child had a subgaleal hemorrhage, the standard of care is to close observation with serial blood counts and blood transfusions if necessary.
 The child has permanent partial baldness and a deformed head.
 The jury awarded $43.7 million in pain and suffering damages and $3.3 million in future medical expenses.

 If your baby was born with cephalohematoma or another type of birth injury contact the birth injury attorneys at Miller & Zois today at 800-553-8082 for a free case evaluation.
 We will obtain all the relevant medical records, confer with medical experts and determine whether or not you have a potential malpractice case.
 You can also get a free online case evaluation.